PricerAB/opsworks-cookbooks/metricbeat/README.md

 ## Supported OS

-This cookbook was tested on Amazon & Ubuntu Linux and expected to work on other RHEL platforms and Windows.
+This cookbook was tested on Amazon & Ubuntu Linux and expected to work on other RHEL platforms.

 ## Recipes